-To better visualize the zero-carbon innovation lifecycle: it is as if we were at the end of the eighteenth century for the textile technology; in the middle of the nineteenth century for the fossil fuel industrial revolution; at the very beginning of the twentieth century for mass production techniques, at the beginning of the eighties for ICT, or at the turn of the century for the Internet.
-We are just at the beginning of the green learning curve.
+To better visualize the zero-carbon innovation lifecycle: it is as if we were at the end of the eighteenth century for textile technology; in the middle of the nineteenth century for the fossil fuel industrial revolution; at the very beginning of the twentieth century for mass production techniques, in the early eighties for ICT, or at the turn of the century for the Internet...
+We are just at the emergence of the green learning curve.
 Green technologies should have already taken off ten or twenty years ago when fuel got more expensive and was seen as turning potentially rare.
-But more innovation took place for oil and gas extraction, shale gas discoveries kept coming and extraction and distribution remained relatively cheap.
-The natural free-market barrier to entry for green tech has not been crossed yet.
+But more innovation took place for oil and gas extraction, shale gas discoveries kept coming and production and distribution remained relatively cheap.
+The natural barrier to entry cross point for green tech has not been reached yet.
 Fuel is still cheaper and easier (extremely cheap as inventories are maxed out following the Coronavirus recession).

-But here is the point: it is not only about business.
-It's about our impact on the planet and our own survival.
-Fossil fuel based activities (almost everything we do at scale) are the primary source of greenhouse emissions that engenders climate change.
-The energy sector cannot be looked as a normal business or technology, that should be governed by pure free-market rules.
+Here is the point: this is not only about business.
+This is about our impact on the planet and our own survival.
+Fossil fuel based activities - almost everything we do at scale - are the primary source of greenhouse emissions that engender climate change.
+The energy sector cannot be looked as a normal business or technology that should be governed by pure free-market rules.
 Its mass utilization/combustion derails our ecosystem.
 If we let the natural liberal business curve play alone, it may take another fifty years until green energies reach their maturity phase and truly challenge oil.
 By then, we may have turned into as an endangered species...

-Fossil society we are.
+Fossil-fuel society we still are - everything else is just noise.
 Fools we will be until we forcefully decide for a change and drive for the "un-natural" (accelerated) transition from the "cheaper" fossil free-market course.
-We want our world government to drive a massive commitment that initiates the virtuous spiral of the green economy transformation and anchors green economy - undisputedly - into mass adoption.
+We want our world government to drive a massive commitment that initiates the virtuous spiral of the green economy transformation and anchors green economy - undisputedly - into cleantech mass adoption.

 Though CO2 emissions are by far the principal source of global warming, they are not the only one.
-Methane comes next, with a risk of a brutal acceleration as the ices of the poles melt and release trapped gas.
-Also, black carbon, halocarbons, carbon monoxide, volatile organic compounds, nitric oxide and massive deforestation together create the necessity of a large front of actions, that that goes well beyond our fossil fuel energy consumption.
+Methane comes next, with a risk of a brutal acceleration as pole ices melt and release trapped gas.
+Also, black carbon, halocarbons, carbon monoxide, volatile organic compounds, nitric oxide and massive deforestation together create the necessity of a large front of actions that go well beyond specific fossil fuel energy consumption.

 In the broadest sense, all the components of our lifestyle will be impacted to a slight degree in order to reach zero-carbon.
 Where we live, what we consume and eat, how we spend our time and even our natality will have to be calibrated with a better prism...
 Our civilization enters a new age.

 We will measure the quality of our lifestyle - our well-being - and its total impact on the environment, as opposed to only measuring the size and growth of our GDP.
 It is about making balancing acts with proper awareness of the end-to-end situation.
-There won't be a massive disruption, the society will continue to operate as a comprehensive ecosystem.
-Some of its components will morph - like oil and gas, fishing or meat production - but the economy will keep running at a stable speed during the transition - this is our firm intention.
+There won't be a massive disruption.
+The society will continue to operate as a comprehensive ecosystem.
+Some of its components will morph - like oil and gas, fishing or meat production.
+But the economy will keep running at a stable speed during the transition - this is our firm intent.